odpi/egeria-docs/site/docs/services/omrs/index.md

 Of course, it is also possible to run all the OMRS components together as well, supporting the OMAS's with a local repository and connectivity to other repositories through the cohort servers.

-This is what runs in a [metadata server](/egeria-docs/concepts/metadata-server) that is connected to an [open metadata repository cohort](cohort.md).
+This is what runs in a [metadata access server](/egeria-docs/concepts/metadata-access-server) that is connected to an [open metadata repository cohort](cohort.md).

 ### Administration subsystem (alone)

 ![Governance Servers and View Servers](omrs-role-minimal.png)

-Finally, the administration subsystem alone is active in the servers that are not [cohort members](cohort/#cohort-members), that is the [Governance Servers](/egeria-docs/concepts/governance-server) and the
+Finally, the administration subsystem alone is active in the servers that are not [cohort members](/egeria-docs/concepts/cohort-member), that is the [Governance Servers](/egeria-docs/concepts/governance-server) and the
 [view servers](/egeria-docs/concepts/view-server).

 ## OMRS components